LSENS-BMI-EPFL/ephys_preprocessing/README.md

   - If the previous did not work, try: https://ch.mathworks.com/matlabcentral/answers/1998578-invalid-version-r2021-when-installing-for-python-3-7-3-9
   -     That is, first run: `python -m pip install --upgrade setuptools`
   - Example for R2021b, run `python -m pip install matlabengine==9.11.21`
+  - **Note**: if you can't run the matlab engine to run kilosort, run kilosort separately in MATLAB directly.
+Then continue with the steps of this pipeline.
 - You need to also have a separate conda environment for Phy: https://github.com/cortex-lab/phy/

 ### Usage